rogerbarton/vr-modeling/docs/developer-guide/docs-meta.md

 .. note::

    The markdown files are meant to give an overview, but most documentation should be in the code itself.
-The recommended cross-platform md/rst editor that I use is [Typora](https://typora.io/).
+The recommended cross-platform md/rst editor that I use is Typora, see https://typora.io

 ## Modifying the Documentation